 I hope everyone is having a good Friday so far.
 It’s almost the weekend.
 Yay!
 I don’t know about all of you, but I have loads of keys for some reason.
 It’s like they just multiply in my house.
-I have actually gone through and checked the ones I have to make sure they are still good.
+I have my car keys, house keys that have a load of keychains on them, one of which is like this Custom film roll keychain that my partner got for me recently and I absolutely love it, and some that are also window keys – and more!
+As I have so many keys, also with so many keychains on them, I think it calls for a DIY key holder.
+I have actually gone through and checked all of the keys I have to make sure they are still good.
 Sure enough, they still are.
 I guess at some point in time I made copies like a mad woman for some reason (don’t ask me, I just live here).

 I decided to do something about the overflow of keys, so I made a DIY hanging key holder.
 The best part of this project is what it is made of.
 Do you all remember my Arhaus inspired end table?
 I had some boards left over from that project that worked out perfect for the key holder.
 I didn’t even have to cut off any length.
 Score!!
 So here is what I did…

 I started out with three 1×3 boards cut at 18″.

 I needed an easy way to attach them together.
 I decided to use pocket holes for this step.
 I drilled pocket holes in two of the boards.
 The last board didn’t need any.
 The backs of these boards are ugly and haven’t been sanded, but you will never see them.

 I attached the boards together with pocket holes screws.
 I only used two in each board.
 This is plenty because there won’t be that much weight on the key holder.
 Just don’t be that creepy person who has a 50-pound keychain.

 Now that the boards are attached, I sanded them completely and stained.
 I decided to go with, wait for it, Kona.
 I know, imagine that.
 I can’t help the fact that Kona is the best stain color out there!
 One of these days I might actually branch out and use another color.